 - Rub the olive oil and seasoning onto all sides of the veal chops.

-- Let the veal chops sit at room temperature for 1 hour before cooking.
-(DO NOT skip this step, or your veal chops won’t be cooked evenly.)
+- Let the veal chops marinate sit at room temperature for 15-60 minutes before cooking.
+(Ideally let them marinate for 1 hour.
+DO NOT skip this step, or your veal chops won’t be cooked evenly.)

 Pan Sear the Chops